tolmachev-pravo/pet-jira-copilot/src/Pet.Jira.Web/faq.md

 The information you enter is not stored in a centralized permanent database.
 Instead, it is stored locally in your browser's storage.

 ##### How is the logged time associated with a task?
 Currently, the logged time is associated with the time of status change.
-If there is a mismatch between the time of status change and the time of logging, the association does not occur.
+If there is a mismatch between the time of status change and the time of logging, the association does not occur

 ##### How do I remove worklog?
 You can remove worklog through the Jira user interface (UI).